MuhammadKashif124/stock_bot/README.md

 ## Data Saving

-All successfull run will save a latest stock data in the form of json for future use or analysis.
+All successful runs will save the latest stock data in JSON format for future use or analysis.

+## Deployment

+The application is currently deployed on an AWS EC2 t3.micro instance, which is eligible for the AWS Free Tier.
+This provides:
+- Continuous 24/7 monitoring of stock prices
+- Automatic daily email alerts
+- Low maintenance operation in the cloud

+### Deployment Architecture
+- **Instance Type**: t3.micro (2 vCPU, 1 GB RAM)
+- **Operating System**: Amazon Linux 2
+- **Persistence**: Stock data and logs stored on instance storage
+- **Scheduling**: Cron job for daily execution
+- **Cost**: Free tier eligible (for the first 12 months of AWS account)